preciofishbone/OmniaDocs/quality-management/author/deviations-improvements/index.rst

 .. image:: qms-improvement-new.png

 You can use the link to the right to export the list to Excel.
-You can click the headings to change between ascending and descenading sorting.
+You can click the headings to change between ascending and descending sorting.

-You can also add feedback youreslf, for example if you have got feedback som other way than through the system.
-Just click "New" ad use the tabs as described below.
+You can also add feedback yourself, for example if you have got feedback some other way than through the system.
+Just click "New" and use the tabs as described below.

+To work with a feedback post, just click the link.

 Working with deviations/improvements
 ************************************